UT Tyler School of Performing Arts

 Bachelor of Arts, Musical Performance & German

-In addition to her duties as bassoon instructor at the University of Texas at Tyler, Ms. Ott is a Teaching Fellow with the bassoon studio at UNT a member of the Center for Chamber Music Woodwind Quintet.
-She maintains a large private studio in the Dallas/Fort Worth area, and is a chamber music coach at UNT as well as UT Tyler.
+In addition to her duties as bassoon instructor at the University of Texas at Tyler, Ms. Ott maintains private studios based in the Dallas/Fort Worth area, as well as Tyler, Lindale, and Abilene.
+She is also active as a free-lance orchestral and chamber musician.

 While at UNT, Ms. Ott has performed as the winner of the UNT Concerto Competition as well as principal of the Wind Symphony and Symphony Orchestra.
 She can be heard on several GIA Wind Works recordings, including Encryptions, Revelations, and Genesis.
 She has performed with the Symphony Orchestras of Texarkana, Shreveport, Las Colinas, Sherman, Southern Arkansas, Baton Rouge, and Wichita Falls in addition to the Chicago Civic Orchestra.
 An avid chamber musician, Ms. Ott is a two-time winner of the Wolf Ilse-Bing Competition.